ebi-gene-expression-group/atlas-components/packages/scxa-tsne-plot/README.md

 It uses [Highcharts](https://www.highcharts.com/) for plotting and expects the `series` property in the JSON payload of both plots to adhere to [Highcharts series format for scatter plots](https://api.highcharts.com/highcharts/series.scatter).

 Elements use classes from the [EBI Visual Framework](https://github.com/ebiwd/EBI-Framework/) for styling and layout.

+To test this component, please uncomment `HighchartsExporting(Highcharts) HighchartsOfflineExporting(Highcharts)   HighchartsBoost(Highcharts)` in `Scatterplot.js` first, as highcharts wrappers are not been supported in the test.